 How to add people efficiently

-If you have a payroll system in place, such as Xero, Quickbooks, Netsuite, Gusto, MYOB, ADP or WageEasy, you can import your payroll file into Deputy to add people.
+If you have implemented a payroll system such as Xero, Quickbooks, Netsuite, Gusto, MYOB, ADP or WageEasy, you can import your payroll file into Deputy to add people.

 Adding employees via Excel Spreadsheet

 If you have your employees in a simple Microsoft Excel file, you can also add employees via Excel spreadsheet.
 For a downloadable template, click here.
 Please remember to remove the sample employee, and to save/download the file as a CSV file.

 To get the most accurate information, fill in the spreadsheet with the fields above as shown in the screenshot (First name, last name, time card no., email address, mobile no., date of birth, employment date, hourly rates for weekdays, Saturdays, Sundays and public holidays).
 Ensure that the file is saved as a CSV file